 Breathing problems for your baby

-An elective caesarean can occasionally result in breathing difficulties for your baby as the process of labour helps prepare babies for breathing once they are born.
+A planned caesarean can occasionally result in breathing difficulties for your baby as the process of labour helps prepare babies for breathing once they are born.
 This may mean admission to the special care baby unit (SCBU) and artificial help with breathing.
 To make this less likely we do not perform elective caesareans (where there is no medical reason for the operation) before 39 weeks.
 The risk is then reduced to approximately 1%.
-Caesarean delivery does not entirely protect against trauma to the baby, for example the risk of a laceration (superficial cut) is 2%.
+Caesarean birth does not entirely protect against trauma to the baby, for example the risk of a laceration (superficial cut) is 1-2 in 100 caesareans (1-2%).

-A need for elective caesarean delivery in future pregnancies
+A need for planned caesarean birth in future pregnancies

 Having another caesarean can make problems with your placenta more likely in a future pregnancy – for example placenta praevia (where the placenta is low and there is a risk of bleeding) and placental abruption (bleeding from under the placenta) could both result in the need for a hysterectomy at the time.
 As could placenta accreta – also known as invasive placenta, which is more likely following caesarean birth.
 Ectopic pregnancy (where the embryo develops in one of the fallopian tubes, instead of the womb), is also more likely.

-Many of the complications associated with caesarean section increase with every further operation.
-Research shows that women who have caesareans tend to have longer gaps between children and have fewer living children.
+Many of the complications associated with caesarean birth increase with every further operation.

 Is there anything I can do to increase my chances of a vaginal birth?